telefonicaid/fiware-arduino/README.md

 ### First steps on your Arduino
 If you are new with Arduino, we recommend you going first to [Arduino website](https://www.arduino.cc).

-Please, go to [this section](/arduino) to get some useful resources.

 ### What is FIWARE IoT Stack?
 [FIWARE](https://www.fiware.org/) is an open initiative aiming to create a sustainable ecosystem to grasp the opportunities that will emerge with the new wave of digitalization caused by the integration of recent Internet technologies.
 Based on this FIWARE technologies, and focused on IoT area, Telefonica created and [IoT Platform](http://iot.tid.es) to help Industrial Partners and Smart Cities building its IoT services.